drunarayan/python4astronomy/basics_jupyterlab_notebook/readme.md

 2. Read instructions and execute each cell by pressing Shift-Enter on your keyboard

-3. You click to double-click to open and do the same for the other Jupyter Notebooks 'Intro.ipynb' and ‘Lorenz.ipynb’ from the panel on your left to do more advanced examples.
+3. You can double-click to open and do the same for the other Jupyter Notebooks 'Intro.ipynb' and ‘Lorenz.ipynb’ from the panel on your left to do more advanced examples.